 Massages can be just as helpful to animals as they are to humans!
 Dog massage is an exciting prospect.
 After learning a few simple techniques, you can easily improve your dog’s health, well-being, and overall quality of life.

 Benefits of Dog Massage

 Massages have many potential benefits for your pup’s health.
-It can soothe your dog’s nerves and may be especially helpful after a stressful event- like a long car ride.
+It can soothe your dog’s nerves and may be especially helpful after a stressful event like a long car ride.
 Massages can also help you bond with your dog.
-When you think he needs extra attention, or when he’s recovering from an injury, massages work wonders.
+When you think they need extra attention, or when they’re recovering from an injury, massages work wonders.

 In addition to these general benefits, massages have potential medical benefits.
 Here are a few massage benefits: